jellyfin/jellyfin.org/docs/general/server/users/index.md

 ### Administrators

 To add another administrator, you can simply check the box labeled `allow this user to manage the server` at the top of the user options.
-This will give someone full access to all pages and features on the site so be careful who gets access.
+This will give someone full access to all pages and features on the site, so be careful who gets access.

 ### Playback